-Board member Betsy Board of Education voted to Henderson, who represents many of those being of Large School Systems rezoned, proposed that all current students at Hardin zation that was formed in Valley have the option to stav there. bought to the board last tricts (Knox County, Hamilweek, rising fifth graders would have the option and Shelby County). to remain at their current schools. be named, have a mascot nization and new member or colors until the zoning issue is resolved. a principal as Dr. Sunny Butler abstaining.
-Schaefnocker has been appointed to the position.
-In another major decision, the Knox County withdraw from the Coalition (CLASS), a lobbying organi-2007.
+Henderson, who represents many of those being of Large School Systems rezoned, proposed that all current students at Hardin zation that was formed in Valley have the option to stay there. bought to the board last tricts (Knox County, Hamilweek, rising fifth graders would have the option and Shelby County). to remain at their current schools. be named, have a mascot nization and new member or colors until the zoning issue is resolved. appointed to the position.

+a principal as Dr. Sunny Butler abstaining.
+Schaefnocker has been In another major decision, the Knox County Board member Betsy Board of Education voted to withdraw from the Coalition (CLASS), a lobbying organi-2007.
 CLASS lobbies for the Under the proposal state's four largest diston County, Wilson County Board member Mike McMillan made the motion The new school will not to part ways with the orga-Steve Triplett seconded the motion, which passed with It does, however, have a 5-3 vote with Rev. John Knox County Schools must now hire its own lobbyist to be represented in Nashville.

-PAGE A4 The Knoxville FOCUS Tennessee State Symbols If you grew up in Tennessee it is likely you learned about Tennessee's state flag, flower, and state bird.
+\ \$5 AND UNDER PRICING ONLY GOOD WITHIN OVERSTOCK SALE, NOT ENTIRE FLEA MARKET Tennessee State Symbols If you grew up in Tennessee it is likely you learned about Tennessee's state flag, flower, and state bird.
 How do we know these are official state symbols though?
 Are they written down somewhere?
-Tennessee Code Annotated 4-1-301 - 4-1-344 lists all manner of official Tennessee sym- My Tennessee," by Admiral bols.
-I am guessing you William Lawrence
+Tennessee Code Annotated 4-1-301 - were unaware of many of them.